MEDDOCAN: Medical Document Anonymization task

 1) NER offset and entity type classification.

-2) Sensitive token detection.
+2) Sensitive span detection.

 For this task, we have prepared a synthetic corpus of clinical cases enriched with PHI expressions, named the MEDDOCAN corpus.
 This MEDDOCAN corpus of 1,000 clinical case studies was selected manually by a practicing physician and augmented with PHI phrases by health documentalists, adding PHI information from discharge summaries and medical genetics clinical records.
 See an example of MEDDOCAN annotation visualized using the BRAT annotation interface in Figure 1.